Why evolution is true

 … starting with a patch of light-sensitive cells backed by a pigment layer (a retina).
 They then allowed the tissues around this structure to deform themselves randomly, limiting the amount of change to only 1 percent of size or thickness at each step.
 To mimic natural selection, the model accepted only “mutations” that improved the visual acuity, and rejected those that degraded it. (p142)

 The phrase ‘deform themselves randomly’ illustrates so clearly that Nillson & Pelger, and all contemporary biologists such as Coyne who accept their model, have not moved on from the 19th-century thinking that biological tissues are innately plastic, able to deform in practically any /all ways.
 Darwin can be excused for holding such a view because there was no knowledge then of the genetic and biochemical mechanisms behind embryonic development of tissues.
 But we now know that for models such as Nilsson & Pelger’s to be valid would require the right genes (and combinations of cooperating genes) to arise at the right time to effect the modelled changes.
-And, as Coyne emphasised previously (p118), there is no way an organism can anticipate or promote the production of new useful genes; they must arise by chance, and will only by retained if they actually (not potentially) confer an advantage.
+And, as Coyne emphasised previously (p118), there is no way an organism can anticipate or promote the production of new useful genes; they must arise by chance, and will be retained only if they actually (not potentially) confer an advantage.
 (And a part of this requirement is that part-formed genes are of no use; genes will be of use only when enough of their sequence is right so that they are functional, which is what makes it prohibitively improbable that they will arise by chance.
 See obstacles to new genes.)

 It’s not even as if biologists recognise this requirement and have reasonable grounds for thinking that appropriate genes would arise (the only reason offered by Coyne is that we know evolution is true!).
 In most if not all cases the requirement for appropriate and specific genetic material is not considered at all.
 There just seems to be a widespread naïve belief in the power of random mutations to produce the specific genes required to effect the specific morphological changes implied by these models.
 (At least Richard Dawkins is clear about this assumption when he says that evolution can be effected through very small changes to embryonic development.
 It’s just that this can’t work in practice because of the discrete nature of genes, compounded by the obligatory interdependent action of many genes in the course of embryonic development.)